From small to big we add value, experience and innovation to all projects.

 Quick Connection System

-Quoceant were contracted by Minesto to design a marine quick connection system for use on their tidal kite technology.
+Quoceant were contracted by Minesto to design a subsea quick connection system for use on their tidal kite technology.
 The design solution provides dual mechanical and electrical connection between the kite system and its bottom mounted foundation and subsea cable.
 Working alongside marine operations specialists, Inyanga Maritime, Quoceant took this project from concept through detailed design, procurement, qualification testing, build and operational support.
 The delivered subsea connection system is capable of repeated connection and disconnection operations, enabling recovery of the kite technology as desired for inspection and maintenance.
 Operation is quick and requires no diver interaction allowing the marine operations to be completed within short weather windows.

 The quick connection system was successfully installed and operated on Minesto's flagship project in the Faroes Isles in 2020.
 Minesto ordered a second unit from Quoceant a year later.